-Canyon des Portes de l’Enfer (Hell’s Gate Canyon) is located 35 km (22 mi.) south of downtown Rimouski.
-Starting at the 20-metre (65-foot) high Grand Sault Falls, the canyon stretches for nearly 5 km (3 mi.) between steep and narrow rock walls up to 90 metres (295 feet) high.
+Hell’s Gate Canyon is located 35 km (22 mi.) south of downtown Rimouski.
+Starting at the 20-metre (65-foot) high Grand Sault waterfall, the canyon stretches for nearly 5 km (3 mi.) between steep and narrow rock walls up to 90 metres (295 feet) high.

-A network of 14 km (9 mi.) of hiking trails leads to unique panoramic views as well as the highest suspension footbridge in the province of Québec, which is 63 metres (205 feet) high and 99 metres (325 feet) long.
-Test your mettle with the Descent to Hell's Gate, a 300-step staircase that will take you down to the Rimouski River.
+A network of 20 km (12 mi.) of hiking trails leads to unique panoramic views as well as the highest suspension footbridge in the province of Québec, which is 63 metres (205 feet) high and 99 metres (325 feet) long.
+Test your mettle on the Descent into Hell, a 300-step staircase that will take you down to the Rimouski River.

-Also, discover a site that pays tribute to the log drivers of old, which includes a reconstruction of a driver’s river boat.
-Learn more about log driving by watching a video.
-Explore the wetland trail and learn about the creatures that live in this environment.
-Snack bar and 15 primitive campsites.
+You can also discover a site that pays tribute to the log drivers of old, which includes a reconstructed log driver’s boat.
+Learn more about log driving by watching a video (in French only).
+Explore the beaver trail and learn about the wildlife that lives in this environment.

-ReservationsRequired for groups and night hikes (deposit required)
+ReservationsRequired for groups and evening activity (deposit required)

 - Picnic area